blackfennec-org/blackfennec/docs/source/development/extensions/index.rst

 Extension Development Documentation
 ===================================

-If you wonder how one can develop an extension for black-fennec this is the right place for you.
+If you wonder how one can develop an extension for Black Fennec this is the right place for you.
 In this documentation the creation of :ref:`Type extensions <type_extension>` and :ref:`Presenter extensions <presenter_extension>` is elaborated, to enable the reader to write custom extensions with basic python knowledge.

 Basic Extension Structure
 """""""""""""""""""""""""